devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 🔑 **Key points**

 - There are many tools and strategies that you can use to deploy your code.
-- Version compatibility and roll back is a key part of your strategy
+- Version compatibility and roll back is a key part of your strategy.

 ---